 I should mention that my university experience was, for the most part, extremely different from Susan, Esther, and Daisy’s.
 I didn’t live in residence.
 It’s only now, well after university and now that I finally have fulfilling adult friendships, that I realize I was so impoverished during university.
 I had largely drifted away from high school friendships.
 There were people I knew, fellow students, with whom I forged some superficial let’s-meet-up-and-study type bonds.
 For the most part I just spent more time with slightly older coworkers at my job; it wasn’t until my last couple of years in university when I really fell in with some people I felt got me.
 I don’t regret how this unfolded—for one thing, for better or for worse it led to my life as it is now, and that life is pretty great, with some people whom I’m incredibly fond of.
 It’s just interesting, the different paths that we take, especially during those critical years of self-discovering at the commencement of adulthood and independent living.

 If there are moments when Giant Days feels too over-the-top, too twee—like the ramifications of Daisy’s involvement with Zoise—then I’ll fall back on what I said at the beginning of this review: this is a comic book universe poured into prose form, and the regular rules maybe don’t apply so much.
-Realism is not a binary in literature but a spectrum, and Pratt is an expert at adjusting the realism dial until it is just so for the story she wants to tell.
+Realism is not a binary in literature but a spectrum, and Pratt is an expert at adjusting the realism dial until it is just so for the story they want to tell.
 That’s why I keep coming back, for that perfect combination of offbeat, quirky situations yet deep and real human connections.
 This is what stories are for.